-This is a completely new bike route which is necessary because of damage caused to bridges during last winter's floods in the area.
-It is 3.9 mile out to the circuit, a lap of the circuit is 20 miles then 3.9 miles back to the transition area.
+There is a 3.9 mile leg out to the circuit, a lap of the circuit is 20 miles then 3.9 miles back to the transition area.
 The short course race does 1 lap of the circuit and the long race does 2 laps.
 The course is definitely undulating and very attractive but also has a drag strip along the A6 for the bums up heads down aficionados.

 There are 3 unavoidable right turns within the first 4 miles, however the roads are fairly quite and visibility is good at all the locations, however remember marshals cannot control traffic and it is your responsibility to negotiate all of the course safely.

 The route will be signed and all key points will be marshalled, however it is the competitor’s responsibility to know the route, so at least check it out on a reasonable map, better still drive it or ride it prior to the race.
 It is a long hard ride, you will need food with you and I would suggest 2 drinks bottles which you should make sure you consume before arriving at T2.

 ALL MARSHALS ARE ASSISTANT RACE OFFICIALS.
 IF THEY CONSIDER THAT YOU ARE RIDING DANGEROUSLY THEY WILL REPORT IT TO THE OVERALL RACE OFFICIAL.
 THERE IS ONLY ONE SANCTION FOR DANGEROUS RIDING - DISQUALIFICATION.